Phenomenon (film)

-Phenomenon is a 1996 American romantic fantasy drama film directed by Jon Turteltaub, written by Gerald Di Pego, and starring John Travolta, Kyra Sedgwick, Forest Whitaker, Robert Duvall, and Jeffrey DeMunn.

-In the film, an amiable, small-town everyman is inexplicably transformed into a genius with telekinetic powers.
-The original music score was composed by Thomas Newman.
+Phenomenon is a 1996 American romantic fantasy drama film directed by Jon Turteltaub, written by Gerald Di Pego.
+In it, an amiable, small-town everyman is inexplicably transformed into a genius with telekinetic powers.
+It stars John Travolta, Kyra Sedgwick, Forest Whitaker, Robert Duvall, and Jeffrey DeMunn.
+The original music score was composed and conducted by Thomas Newman.

 Plot

-George Malley is a kind, average man who works as an auto mechanic in a small town in Northern California.
-George has a crush on a single mother in town, Lace.
-He lets her sell her handmade chairs at his shop, but he secretly buys them and keeps them at his house.
+George Malley is an auto mechanic in a town in Northern California.
+He has a crush on single mother Lace.
+He lets her sell her handmade chairs at his shop, but secretly buys them himself.
 She is very closed off and rebuffs George's advances.
-After celebrating his 37th birthday at a local bar with his best friend, Nate, and father figure, Doc Brunder, he notices a ball of shining bright white lights in the sky.
-It grows closer and appears to hit him, making a loud sound and knocking him down.
-Nobody else saw the lights or heard the sound.
+After celebrating his 37th birthday at a bar with his best friend, Nate, and father figure, Doc Brunder, he sees a ball of shining bright white lights in the sky, which grows closer until it hits him with a loud bang, knocking him down.
+Nobody else sees the lights or hears the sound.

 George begins to exhibit remarkable levels of intelligence.
 He easily absorbs vast amounts of information, formulates new, revolutionary ideas, and develops telekinesis.
 Not needing sleep, he spends each night reading multiple books.

 George tries to use his new intelligence for the good of his community.
 He develops a powerful fertilizer, improves solar panel designs, and predicts an earthquake without any equipment.
 When Doc is called to aid a sick Portuguese man, George learns the language in minutes and helps translate.
 He then uses his telekinesis to rescue the man's young relative.
-George also sets a plan to help Nate get together with Ella, the mother of the Portuguese boy he rescued.
+George also formulates a plan to help Nate get together with Ella, the mother of the Portuguese boy he rescued.
 Nate has a shortwave radio hobby.
-While visiting him, George decodes and responds to a signal, though Nate asks him to forget about it out of fear that they might be picking up information from a nearby air force base.
+While visiting him, George decodes and responds to a signal, though Nate asks him to forget about it, fearful they might be picking up information from a nearby air force base.

-The townsfolk become wary, but George finds support from Doc, Nate and from a growing relationship with Lace, and her children, Al and Glory.
-George invites Lace to join him on a trip to UC Berkeley to meet with seismologist Professor Ringold about George's earthquake prediction.
+The townsfolk become wary, but George finds support from Doc, Nate, and from a growing relationship with Lace, and her children, Al and Glory.
+George invites Lace to join him on a trip to U.C.
+Berkeley to meet with seismologist Professor Ringold about George's earthquake prediction.
 Before he can go, the FBI takes George and Nate into custody over his code-breaking.
 He breaks more codes, then astounds Dr. Nierdof by answering a series of difficult quizzes and exams, and shows him his telekinesis.
 When George threatens to talk to the press, he is finally released.
 The FBI instructs Dr. Ringold not to let George meet with anyone at Berkeley.